Human Cystic Echinococcosis in Mashhad, Northeast Iran: A 24-Year Population Study on 2000 Patients

 Abstract

-Objective: Hydatidosis is a parasitic disorder that has become a significant concern worldwide.
-Iran is an endemic region for this disease.
-The present survey aimed to analyze the demographic and epidemiological features of infected cases over a 24-year period in the city of Mashhad, located in Northeast Iran.
+Introduction: Hydatidosis is a parasitic disease that remains a significant public health concern worldwide.
+Iran is considered an endemic area for this infection.
+The present study aimed to analyze the demographic and epidemiological characteristics of confirmed cases over 24 years in Mashhad, Northeastern Iran.

-Method: Pathology reports and hospital records of all patients with hydatid cyst between 2000 and 2024, were reviewed.
-Demographic characteristics including age, sex, place of residence, location and number of cysts and relapse were extracted and analyzed using SPSS version 29.
+Methods: Pathology reports and hospital records of all patients diagnosed with hydatid cysts between 2000 and 2024 were reviewed.
+Demographic and clinical data, including age, sex, place of residence, cyst location and number, as well as relapse status, were extracted and analyzed using SPSS software (version 29.0).

-Results: The results revealed that 52.21% of patients were females, and 48.79% were males.
-Urban and rural areas had a fairly equal frequency of hydatid cyst (50.1% in rural and 49.9% in urban areas).
-31.95% of patients were housewives.
-Lung involvement was the most common localization of hydatid cysts reported in 52.6% of patients, followed by the liver (40.33%).
-The peak incidence was in the age group of 21-40 years old.
-Most of patients (92.8%) had involvement of only one organ.
-6.25% of them had simultaneous infection in two organs, mostly hepatopulmonary infection.
-Eighty percent of patients had one cyst.
-Relapse occurred in 4.5% of cases.
+Results: The results revealed that 51.2% of the patients were female and 48.79% were male.
+The frequency of hydatid cysts was nearly equal between rural (50.1%) and urban (49.9%) areas.
+Approximately 31.95% of the patients were housewives.
+Lung involvement was the most common localization, observed in 52.6% of cases, followed by the liver (40.33%).
+The highest incidence occurred in the 21–40-year age group.
+Most patients (92.8%) had involvement of a single organ, while 6.25% showed concurrent infection in two organs, primarily involving the hepatopulmonary system.
+In addition, 80% of patients had only one cyst, and relapse was reported in 4.5% of cases.

-Conclusion: Given the substantial expenses associated with diagnosing and treating Hydatidosis, it is crucial to gather comprehensive data on disease prevalence, transmission patterns, and vulnerable populations to control and prevent the disease.
+Conclusion: Given the substantial costs associated with the diagnosis and treatment of hydatidosis, it is crucial to collect comprehensive data on disease prevalence, transmission patterns, and high-risk populations to inform effective control and prevention efforts.

 Keywords